 If a manager receives a whistleblowing complaint, it’s important to deal with it as soon as possible.
 Depending on what type of issue it is, there might be a legal timescale for resolving it.
 It’s important that managers recognise the difference between a whistleblowing concern and a grievance.

 A grievance is a complaint about something to do with the colleague as an individual, like how they feel they’re being treated at work.
-Whistleblowing is usually a concern about a wrongdoing that affects the Co-op more widely – there’s examples in the Whistleblowing Policy.
+Whistleblowing is usually a concern about a wrongdoing that affects the Co-op more widely – there are examples in the Whistleblowing Policy.

 Once it’s clear that it’s whistleblowing, it’s important that it’s investigated as quickly as possible.
 You should only investigate if you’re independent to the issue raised.
 If the complaint involves you, then you should pass it to another manager to deal with.

-If the complaint was not anonymous, the investigation will probably involve meeting with the colleague who raised the concern to gather more information.
-You should ask them if they want their identity kept confidential, and if so confirm that you won’t share their details without their consent.
-Reassure them that they won’t experience any bad treatment at work because of speaking up.
+- If the complaint was not anonymous you must not reveal their identity without their consent.
+The investigation may mean you need to contact the colleague to get more information.
+You should ask them if they want their identify to be kept confidential and if that’s the case, let them know that you won’t share their details without their consent.
+Reassure them that they won’t be treated any differently at work for speaking up

 You should then consider who else you need to speak to, depending on the nature of the whistleblowing concern.
-For example, if the concern is about health and safety speak to the Health and Safety team, if it’s about financial irregularities speak to your Finance Partner or if it’s about a potential criminal matter speak to the Risk team.
+For example;

 If you work in a regulated part of the business and you receive a whistleblowing concern, it’s important that you notify an appropriate member of the senior team so that they can help with any kind of investigation.
 The key contacts are;

-If the whistleblowing concern is of a serious nature and you don’t know who you need to speak to for advice, you can contact the Internal Audit team (firstname.lastname@example.org).
+If the whistleblowing concern is of a serious nature and you don’t know who you need to speak to for advice, you can contact Saleem Chowdhery, Director of Risk and Internal Audit, firstname.lastname@example.org

 Depending on what you find in your investigation, there are different outcomes you may have.